privateprep/coding-space-website/src/pages/programs/experiential-programs.md

       From supportive, female-identifying coding environments to AI Maker Lab, our programs meet student needs inside the classroom and beyond, creating a community of coders and friendships that last.ee
   - type: textAndImageBlock
     buttons:
-      bgColor: "#faf6ee"
-      fgColor: "#9de2dd"
-      textColor: "#264548"
-      list:
-        - title: Learn More
-          content: /programs/vibe-coding-classes/
-    textColor: "#264548"
-    bgColor: "#faf6ee"
-    image:
-      image: /img/ai-classes.png
-      alt: Vibe Coding Class
-    mediaPosition: right
-    mdContent: >-
-      ## Vibe Code

-      In our Vibe Coding classes, students use AI tools and prompts to design and build their own web-based apps.
-All coding experience levels are welcome!

-      Through a structured process of **plan → create → test → iterate**, students learn how to think like real developers while bringing their ideas to life.

-      Along the way, students develop:

-      * Strong AI literacy and fundamentals

-      * Effective prompting strategies

-      * Core design thinking skills

-      * Confidence in building real, working technology

-      By the end of the program, each student leaves with a porfolio of projects and a fully functional app they built themselves.
-  - type: textAndImageBlock
-    buttons:
       bgColor: "#ffffff"
       fgColor: "#9de2dd"
       textColor: "#264548"